rs239/schema/docs/source/overview.rst

 spatial-transcriptomics dataset (e.g. 10x Visium, Slideseq or STARmap).
 Schema can also be used with just a scRNA-seq dataset where some per-cell metadata is available (e.g., cell age, donor information, batch ID etc.).
-Schema can help answer questions like:
+With this data, Schema can help answer questions like:

   * Characterize cells that look similar transcriptionally but differ epigenetically, and identify genes that are differentially expressed